 At the same time, considering that the constellation systems need to determine the design plan in advance, if the non-GSO systems starting to operate are not included in the consultation calculation, it will cause an impact on the design and development of the entire constellation systems.
 In addition, the operability and feasibility of the constellation construction will be greatly reduced.
 What’s more, the 18 month period is the precedent provided by the Terms of Reference document of Resolution 609, which can be an appropriate reference.

-Reasons:

 _______________